tcboni/fingerprint-tool/README.md

   network hints, CSS media preferences, and WebRTC local-network candidates.
 - **Behavioral (live)** — a running histogram of your pointer/keyboard timing.

-Each signal card shows the raw value, an entropy contribution meter, a tooltip explaining what it is and why it leaks, and a copy button.
+Each signal card shows the raw value, a stability tag (stable / drifts / live), an entropy contribution meter, and a tooltip explaining what it is and why it leaks.
 The hero readout shows your fingerprint hash, an estimated entropy in bits, and a plain-English verdict.
 A "copy full report as JSON" button exports everything.

+Volatile values (link speed, RTT, storage quota, window geometry, timer jitter) are displayed but excluded from — or bucketed before — the fingerprint hash, so the hash stays stable across refreshes.

 ## A note on the numbers

 Entropy figures are **heuristic estimates** drawn from public research (EFF Panopticlick, AmIUnique, Mozilla), discounted for the correlation between signals.
 They approximate how identifying each signal _tends_ to be — not a measurement of the global browser population.
+The headline shows the full estimate; only the "1 in N" odds are capped at 2³³ ≈ 8.6 billion (roughly the number of browsers in use), so they stay meaningful.